purplerigel-oss/mathquantum-github.io/index.md

 ---
 # .... (text is being planned out in a Google Doc and will be pasted in)

 **A literature review explores the intersection between quantum computing and horticulture (specifically plant disease detection).
-In this paper, the usage of quantum computing and autumn machine learning will be discussed and assessed to determine the methods and the efficacy of this application.**
+In this paper, the usage of quantum computing and quantum machine learning will be discussed and assessed to determine the methods and the efficacy of this application.**

 ## References